Master’s in Pharmaceutical Sciences with emphasis in Industrial Pharmacy

-The deadline for application submission is April 1 for Fall admission
+The deadline for application submission is April 1 (rolling) for Fall admission and October 1 (rolling) for Spring admission.

 Admission to the graduate program in the Department of Pharmaceutics and Drug Delivery is open to superior students with a bachelor of science degree in pharmacy, chemistry, biology, chemical engineering, biotechnology or a related area.
 A “B” average or better in undergraduate coursework is required for consideration for admission.
 Admission is competitive, so it is unlikely that all students meeting the minimum requirements will be admitted.

-Students must submit scores from verbal and quantitative sections of the Graduate Record Exam (GRE).
-The minimum score varies from year to year depending upon the applicant pool.
-However, the average GRE scores of the students admitted within the last 5 years has been 300.
-International applicants also must take the TOEFL examination and score at least 550 on the paper-based test, 79 on the internet-based test, or 213 on the computer-based test.
+International applicants also must submit an English Proficiency Test score.
+To be considered for full standing admission, the applicant needs to submit scores of at least 79 on the TOEFL (ibt) or 6 on the IELTS.
 Two letters of recommendation, a resume, and a statement of purpose are used to evaluate candidates.
-You may apply to the Master’s, Professional Master’s or Doctoral programs online and get additional application information from the University of Mississippi Graduate School website.
+You may apply to all of the graduate programs online and get additional application information from the University of Mississippi Graduate School website.

 The University of Mississippi